devatwork/grunt-gluejs2/README.md

 ### Options

 Please consult the documentation of GlueJS for details about all available options at [http://mixu.net/gluejs/](http://mixu.net/gluejs/#api_usage_example).
 This plugin supports all options of version 2.2.

+#### options.banner

+Type `String` Default value ``

+The text to use as a banner.
+Templated strings are perfectly acceptable and encouraged.

+#### options.footer

+Type `String` Default value ``

+The text to use as a footer.
+Templated strings are perfectly acceptable and encouraged.

 ### Usage examples